Docker¶

 local test-vol

-or a named volume (named ‘persist’, mounted at /data_dir
+or a named volume (named ‘persist’, mounted at /data_dir) using the same

 method: